Course Number and Title: HRI 217 Event Planning and Management

-- Identify the fundamentals for proposing, planning, and executing a successful event.
+- Articulate the fundamentals for proposing, planning, and executing a successful event.

 - Describe the who, what, where, when, and why of an event.

-- Review a needs analysis to determine the expectations of an event.
+- Prepare a needs analysis to determine the expectations of an event.

 - Illustrate the basic elements of promoting and conducting special events.

-- Research strategies for identifying clients and a target market.
+- Recommend strategies for identifying clients and a target market.

 - Describe the importance of networking in generating business.